 As an important component in calculating the company’s production costs, variable and fixed costs will determine production costs and profits earned by the company.
 Variable and fixed costs are two distinct components, although both are important components in calculating the company’s production costs.
 The difference between them can be seen through the definition and the unit cost.

-HashMicro as the leading ERP Software vendor in Singapore provides solution to optimize the calculation of the company production costs easily using Accounting System that is supported by best features.
-Besides that, you can also ensure efficient procurement cost using Procurement System.
+HashMicro as the leading ERP Software vendor in Singapore provides solutions to optimize the calculation of the company production costs easily using an Accounting System that is supported by the best features.
+Besides that, you can also ensure efficient procurement costs using the Procurement System.
 Click here to get the best offer and free demos!